mrfdev/CMI/Resources/FAQ/cmi-trash.md

 You can use this in CMI 9 on 1.17.1 and below.

+Note: Per 9.0.4.x the Alias.yml actually has a toggle for `/trash`, you can skip the below CustomAlias.yml step then if you're on the latest version.
+I will soon(tm) adjust the instructions on this FAQ page.

+---

+## CMI Dispose (Trash)

 - Buy the [CMI](https://www.zrips.net/cmi/) premium plugin if you haven't already, and Install it on all your servers: <https://www.spigotmc.org/resources/3742/>
 - Note: CMI requires the [CMI-Library](https://github.com/mrfdev/CMI/edit/master/Resources/FAQ/cmi-library.md) .jar, you can get it here: <https://www.spigotmc.org/resources/cmilib.87610/>